google/jax/docs/pallas/tpu/details.rst

 moment, so try to keep the loop trip count reasonably small.

-Overusing control flow can lead to significant regressions in low-level code generation, and it is recommended to try to squeeze as many computationaly expensive operations into a single basic block as possible.
+Overusing control flow can lead to significant regressions in low-level code generation, and it is recommended to try to squeeze as many computationally expensive operations into a single basic block as possible.